Cards Against Muggles, the unofficial Cards Against Humanity expansion pack, is a literal game changer for Harry Potter fans.

 While most of the cards are hilarious, there are definitely a few that’ll make you picture things that you had no intention of ever imagining, like those shown above.
-If you’re worried about having these characters and stories from your childhood marred forever, either be prepared to do some heavy compartmentalizing, or maybe stay away from Cards Against Muggles.
+If you’re worried about having these characters and stories from your childhood marred forever, either be prepared to do some heavy compartmentalizing, or maybe stay away from the game.
 If you’ve spent any time reading fan fiction, ignore this warning.

 One complaint that I’ve heard regarding Cards Against Humanity is that the level of discrimination of some of the cards makes people extremely uncomfortable.
-If that’s you, Cards Against Muggles could be just the game you need to participate in the Cards Against phenomenon.
+If that’s you, Cards Against Muggles could be just the game you need to participate in this phenomenon.